BrandonBman12313/Gimkit/README.md

 # Gimkit
-Using a Dynamic Programming algorithm to search for the optimal Gimkit strategy.
+Ever wondered about what the optimal [Gimkit](https://gimkit.com) strategy is?
+Well, now you can get a definite answer with `dp_solver.cpp`, which uses a Dynamic Programming algorithm to search for the optimal Gimkit strategy.
+This algorithm can calculate the optimal strategy from any arbitary starting state.

 ## How to use
 ```